mtmcphail/World_Weather_Analysis/README.md

 * Finally, with the use of Google Maps Directions API, a travel route between the four destination cities as well as a marker layer map will be created.

 ## Resources
-Python and a variety of imports and modules including:
+Python, along with and a variety of imports and modules including:

 * pandas
 * matplotlib.pyplot